(eye BROO ti nib)

 Chronic lymphocytic leukemia/small lymphocytic lymphoma: Treatment of chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL); treatment of CLL/SLL in patients with 17p deletion.

-Mantle cell lymphoma: Treatment of mantle cell lymphoma (MCL) in patients who have received at least 1 prior therapy
+Mantle cell lymphoma, previously treated: Treatment of mantle cell lymphoma (MCL) in patients who have received at least 1 prior therapy

 Canadian labeling: Known hypersensitivity to ibrutinib or any component of the formulation.